Mieron-HH/alx-system_engineering-devops/0x00-shell_basics/README.md

 >>> 11-lists
 	=> ls -al . ../ /boot
 	- lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format

+>>> 12-file_type
+	=> file /tmp/iamafile
+	- prints the type of the file named iamafile located in the /tmp directory